 + comics and graphic novels

 + issues of zines, semipro zines, magazines, newsletters, catalogs

 + some signed books, first editions, antiquarian, super-rare material, and one-of-a-kind items

 + some mainstream stuff: fantasy novels, classic poetry, cocktail culture, etc.

 + books from great but defunct indie presses like Gates of Heck, Masquerade, Juno, Hanuman, Loompanics, Grove, Thunder's Mouth, III, Creation, S.P.I., Down There Press, Black Books

 + books from great indie presses that are still going - Last Gasp, Feral House, Taschen, powerHouse, Seven Stories, Disnfo, Weiser, Autonomedia, AK, Savoy, Headpress, Cleis, See Sharp

-There's a whole lot of books for me to sort through and list, and getting them all posted will take me months and months, maybe all of 2017, so check in often.
+There's a whole lot of books for me to sort through and list, and getting them all posted will take me a very long time, so check in often.
 It'll be a constantly shifting selection from my library as some things sell and others get listed.

 Maddeningly, eBay allows sellers to list only limited amounts of items, increasing the numbers in stages based on sales and whatever other factors go into their algorithms, so I'm working within this constraint, as well as my own.